Rep. Marjorie Taylor Greene - September 12th, Hour 2

 This raises the bar.

-But I am very excited that our speaker, Kevin McCarthy, announced the impeachment inquiry this morning, and that we've started that process.
+But I am very excited that our speaker, Kevin McCarthy, announced the impeachment inquiry this morning and that we've started that process.

-And I think this allows Congress to do the right thing to look for the truth, uh, to show transparency and uncover corruption for the American people, and then we can diligently work at the same time going towards the September 30th deadline to fund the government.
+And I think this allows Congress to do the right thing to look for the truth, to show transparency and uncover corruption for the American people.

-Uh what's your reaction to him talking about vacating the chair?
+What's your reaction to him talking about vacating the chair?

-I I am completely against the motion to vacate.
+I am completely against the motion to vacate.

-I I think that is the wrong move.
+I think that is the wrong move.

-Our committees have done incredible work on our investigation, ways and means Judiciary Committee, the committee I serve on Oversight, uh my other committees homeland has done an incredible job and the COVID committee we're working very hard there as well.
+Our committees have done incredible work on our investigation, ways and means, Judiciary Committee, the committee I serve on oversight, my other committees, Homeland has done an incredible job, and the COVID committee.

-Um so I think that we need to keep working on our appropriation bills.
+So I think that we need to keep working on our appropriation bills.

-I co-sponsor the term limits bill I've co-sponsored a balanced budget.
+I've co-sponsored a balanced budget.

-Well he says there's been no vote.
+Well, he says there's been no vote.

-I I'd have to talk to the WIP team.
+I'd have to talk to the WIP team.

 You know, everyone needs to remember the speaker doesn't run every single part of our conference.

-As a matter of fact, some of our appropriation bills are still stuck in committees and it's up to those committees to push those out so we can vote on them.
+As a matter of fact, some of our appropriation bills are still stuck in committees, and it's up to those committees to push those out so we can vote on them.

-It it takes a team to run Congress.
+It takes a team to run Congress.

-We do have a speaker but he doesn't do every single job in the entire conference.
+We do have a speaker, but he doesn't do every single job in the entire conference.

-He said it as a candidate he said it as a president.
+He said it as a president.

-There were dinners with oligarchs, foreign business partners like the former first lady of Moscow.
+There were dinners with oligarchs, foreign business partners like the former First Lady of Moscow.

 Then, of course, you have the timeline involving Burisma, which I think is very damning to the entire Biden family, but more specifically to Joe Biden.

-And that is that it became official Obama administration policy in October of 2015 that they would, in fact, give Ukraine a billion in loan guarantees because they after an interagency analysis, they had determined that they had made enough progress on the issue of corruption that warranted that billion in loan guarantees.
+And that is that it became official Obama administration policy in October of 2015 that they would, in fact, give Ukraine a billion in loan guarantees because they, after an interagency analysis, they had determined that they had made enough progress on the issue of corruption that warranted that billion in loan guarantees.

-Biden and Barisma executives they're in Dubai this is at the time where we know from from emails et cetera that the Paris Ma executives were panicked about Victor Shokan who is the prosecutor investigating the oil and gas giant Barisma, which of course was paying Hunter who admitted he had no experience in energy oil gas or Ukraine uh a fortune and five days later he went to Ukraine and handy and he now infamously leveraged a billion taxpayer dollars to get a prosecutor
+This is at the time where we know from emails, et cetera, that the Burisma executives were panicked about Victor Shokin, who was the prosecutor investigating the oil and gas giant Burisma, which, of course, was paying Hunter, who admitted he had no experience in energy, oil, gas, or Ukraine, a fortune.

-The speaker mentioned uh shell corporations uh James Comer has talked at length about nine specific Biden family members that were paid you know massive amounts of money we're talking about tens and tens of millions of dollars here Congresswoman what do you call it?
+James Comer has talked at length about nine specific Biden family members that were paid massive amounts of money.

 Is it money laundering?